Looking for the best spring break destinations in the US?

 The US is a vast country, and from national parks to beaches, cities, little towns, and even islands, there are lots of options for where to go on spring break.

-In March and April, you can find a wide range of weather across the US, from snow to cool and brisk to downright warm and sunny.
+In March and April, when spring break usually occurs, you can find a wide range of weather across the US, from snow to cool and brisk to downright warm and sunny.

 We’ve listed some of our favorite spring break destinations in the USA in this article, but we also invited other travelers to chime in with their top spring break spots.